Chargeback Response

 Remember the who, what, when, and why’ of the transaction, and lay your rebuttal out in exactly the same format.
 Never use flowery or incendiary language.
 Tell the bank what happened, when it happened, and why the cardholder is in error.
 Simple and sweet.

-Each bank and card network have their own requirements for submission.
+Each bank and card network has its own submission requirements.
 Some want information transmitted via email, while others expect you to mail a physical copy.
 Some even insist on fax as their preferred method.
-Be sure you get the packet to your acquirer, through the proper channel, before the allotted time frame runs out.
+Be sure you get the packet to your acquirer through the proper channel before the allotted time frame runs out.

 These four steps will help you prepare a comprehensive, to-the-point chargeback response that can win your case.